 Introduction to Ansible

-Ansible is an open source automation framework (or platform) used for IT tasks such as the deployment of software, configuration management, orchestration of infra services and supply.
+Ansible is an open-source automation framework (or platform) used for IT tasks such as software deployment, configuration management, and infra services and supply orchestration.
 Automation is crucial today, with overly complex IT environments that often need to be scale-up too quickly for system managers and designers to keep abreast of everything manually.
-The automation simplifies complex tasks, allowing developers to concentrate on other tasks that add value to an organization, and not just make developer jobs better managed.
+Automation simplifies complex tasks, allowing developers to concentrate on other tasks that add value to an organization and not just make developer jobs better managed.

-It is simple, powerful and agentless.
-The biggest differentiator between ansible and other tools lies in the architecture, it works on “Push” model i.e. no additional software is required to be installed in the server.
-By default it manages remote connections over SSH (Linux & Unix) or WinRM (windows).
+It is simple, powerful, and agentless.
+The biggest differentiator between Ansible and other tools lies in the architecture; it works on the “Push” model, i.e., no additional software must be installed on the server.
+It manages remote connections over SSH (Linux & Unix) or WinRM (windows) by default.

 Let’s see the functionality of the individual components in detail.

-Ansible Playbook: It leverages the playbook for automation and orchestration of IT infrastructure.
-This playbook consists of automation task that serves as an input to the ansible automation engine which describes how a particular piece of automation will work.
+- Ansible Playbook: It leverages the playbook for IT infrastructure automation and orchestration.
+This playbook consists of an automation task that serves as an input to the Ansible automation engine, which describes how a particular piece of automation will work.

-A typical example of a task could be installing any software or placing a configuration file in the server.
+- A typical task example could be installing software or placing a configuration file on the server.
 A more complex task could be spinning up the entire Cloud Formation infrastructure in Amazon EC2.

-It comes with hundreds of module ranging from managing network devices, simple configuration management, to modules for maintaining infrastructure on every cloud provider.
+- It comes with hundreds of modules ranging from managing network devices and simple configuration management to modules for maintaining infrastructure on every cloud provider.

-These modules are designed in such a way that it first checks whether the task needs to be executed or not, for instance, if an ansible task is to start a Tomcat server then the task will only get executed if it is not running already.
-This phenomenon is termed as “Idempotency” which allows executing configuration repeatedly without any mayhem.
+- These modules first check whether they need to execute the task.
+For instance, if an ansible task is to start a Tomcat server, it will only get completed if it is not running already.
+This phenomenon is termed “Idempotency”, which allows execution configuration repeatedly without any mayhem.

-These playbook tasks can also be reused, these reusable units are called “Role”.
-These roles can be easily leveraged to perform redundant tasks such as to apply common server configuration across development, UAT and production server.
+- The playbook tasks can also be reused by organizing them into reusable units known as “roles”.
+You can easily leverage these roles to perform redundant tasks, such as applying common server configuration across the development, UAT, and production servers.

 What can you do with Ansible?

-Let’s assume you have a java web application that needs to be deployed in multiple server i.e. dev, UAT and prod.
-In order to deploy the war file, first, you need to set up the web server and database server in all the machine.
-Also, the same SQL scripts need to run in all the database to set up the database.
+Suppose you have a Java web application that must be deployed in multiple servers, i.e., dev, UAT, and prod.
+To deploy the war file, first, you need to set up the webserver and database server on all the machines.
+Also, the same SQL scripts need to run in all the databases to set up the database.
 Now it doesn’t make sense to perform this redundant task manually.

-With this all you need to do is to write simple tasks in playbook and Ansible will perform these redundant tasks for you.
+With this, all you need to do is to write simple tasks in the playbook, and Ansible will perform these redundant tasks for you.

-Unlike puppet & chef (automation tool like ansible) which requires the knowledge of ruby, with ansible you don’t need to learn any complicated programming language.
-Ansible uses YAML which is high level human readable language that can be easily understood by IT Admin.
-Also, most of the common tasks are available in the form if playbook in the Ansible Galaxy Community which you can extend as per your requirement.
+Unlike Puppet & Chef (automation tool like Ansible), which requires knowledge of Ruby, you don’t need to learn any complicated programming language with Ansible.
+It uses YAML, a high-level human-readable language that IT Admin can easily understand.
+Also, most common tasks are available as a playbook in the Ansible Galaxy Community, which you can extend as required.

-- Using this you can cut down certain processes from hours to minutes.
+- Using this, you can cut down specific processes from hours to minutes.

 - It saves time and improves productivity.